 More specifically, among the more engaged workers, the survey found a 21% increase in productivity, a 22% increase in profitability, a 37% decrease in absenteeism, and a 48% decrease in safety incidents.

-In sum, by investing your energy in ensuring your employees are excited about the work they’re doing every day, you’re investing in the overall productivity and profitability of your organization.
+In sum, by investing your energy into your employee experience by ensuring your employees are excited about the work they’re doing every day, you’re investing in the overall productivity and profitability of your organization.

 Your competitors benefit from your loss

-If you don’t invest in your employees’ satisfaction, your direct competitors just might.
-Without an incentive to stay, (and if there’s no non-compete policy in your employees’ contracts) your employees’ specialized experience and insider knowledge are ripe for the picking for other organizations in your industry.
+If you don’t invest in employee satisfaction, your direct competitors just might.
+Without an incentive to stay, (and if there’s no non-compete policy in your employees’ contracts) your employees’ specialized experience and insider knowledge are ripe for the picking by other organizations in your industry.

 Then starts the time-consuming process of replacing them.
 Glassdoor estimates that the hiring process can take as long as 53 days, depending on the position you’re looking to fill.
 All the while your competitor already has the perfect fit they’ve been looking for.

 While a non-compete agreement can legally keep your employees from going to your competitors, the tips we outline below provide much better incentives to get them to want to stay on their own terms.